 We review all rate requests for individual and small-group plans (employers with 1-50 employees) in Washington state.
 Health insurance companies can't change rates more than once a year, unless state or federal law requires a new health benefit.

 What we do

-We scrutinize the company's projections and what they're based on, including the last three years' premiums, enrollment, and claims.
+We scrutinize the company's projections and what they're based on, including the last three years' rates, enrollment, and claims.

 We also examine the following information to see if the rate change is reasonable in relation to the plan's benefits:

-- The premiums, claims and administrative costs are consistent with what the company reported in its financial statement.
+- The rates, claims and administrative costs are consistent with what the company reported in its financial statement.